drifter1/compiler/README.md

 -Semantic Analysis Theory -> https://steemit.com/utopian-io/@drifter1/writing-a-simple-compiler-on-my-own-semantic-analysis-theory-c-flex-bison

 What remains now is:
--Semantic analysis which includes predicates and more things about the Symbol Table
+-Semantic analysis which includes extending the Symbol Table and defining the semantic rules
 -Intermediate code generation in form of a Abstract syntax tree
 -Final machine code generation in MIPS Assembly